sharduul/chalk/_posts/2016-12-15-powerful-lodash-functions-javascript.md

 ### 3. Deep clone JavaScript object
-If you have ever searched for a solutions of cloning a JavaScript object using vanilla JavaScript you might know how messy and unintuitive they are.
+If you have ever searched for solutions to clone a JavaScript object using vanilla JavaScript you might know how messy and unintuitive they are.
 But, lodash makes it super easy, pretty looking and of course optimally performant.

-The documentation on [Lodash web page](https://lodash.com/docs/4.16.4#clone) says that this function is loosely based on an algorithm called as [The structured clone algorithm] (https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+The documentation on [Lodash web page](https://lodash.com/docs/4.16.4#clone) says that this function is loosely based on an algorithm called as [The structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

 Allow me to demonstrate the utility function with an example:

 {% highlight javascript %}
-var objectArray = [
+var objectArray=
-	{
+[{
-		'a': 1
+    'a':1
 },
 {
-		'b': {
+    'b':{
         'c': 3
     }
 }];

 var clonedObjectArray = _.clone(objectArray);